 In Don’t Worry, He Won’t Get Far On Foot, Joaquin Phoenix takes on the role of Callahan, from the days leading up to his accident to much later in life on his journey to emotional recovery.
 When director Gus Van Sant was initially approached to adapt Callahan’s story, as written in his autobiography that gave the film its title, it was the late Robin Williams urging him to take on the project.
 You can’t help but imagine what magic the beloved actor would have brought to the role himself.

-Originally published on the Quietus
+Read the full review on the Quietus